World Premiere at Festival d'Avignon, 2018

 A production by Emanuel Gat Dance, Ensemble Modern and Frankfurt LAB e.V.

-Ensemble Modern coproduced by Beethovenfest Bonn, Künstlerhaus Mousonturm.
+Ensemble Modern is coproduced by Beethovenfest Bonn, Künstlerhaus Mousonturm.